-Yeoh Chong Keng (Chairman) Yip Jian Lee Tan Sri Dato' Dr Yahya Bin Awang Lee King Chi Arthur Shingo Toda (resigned on 26.09.2013) Hideyuki Ishii (appointed on 26.09.2013)
+Leong Kam Weng (Chairman) (appointed on 8 November 2015) Yip Jian Lee Tan Sri Dato' Dr Yahya Bin Awang Lee King Chi Arthur Hideyuki Ishii Yeoh Chong Keng (resigned on 8 November 2015)

 - (a) reviewing and recommending risk management strategies, policies and risk tolerance for the Board's approval; - (b) assessing the adequacy of risk management policies and framework for identifying, measuring, monitoring and controlling risks as well as to the extent to which these are operating effectively; - (c) ensuring there are adequate infrastructure, resources and systems are in place for effective risk management.
-This includes ensuring that the staff responsible for implementing risk management systems perform their responsibilities independently of the Company's risk taking activities; - (d) reviewing reports from management on risk exposure, risk portfolio composition and risk management activities; - (e) reviewing and evaluating the adequacy of the compliance management framework in the Company; - (f) reviewing the management of any compliance incidents reported to and managed by the management as well as to provide oversight on compliance reporting requirements; and - (g) ensuring that adequate infrastructure, resources and systems are in place for effective compliance management.
+This includes ensuring that the staff responsible for implementing risk management systems perform their responsibilities independently of the Company's risk taking activities; - reviewing reports from management on risk exposure, risk portfolio composition and risk management activities; - (e) reviewing and evaluating the adequacy of the compliance management framework in the Company; - (f) reviewing the management of any compliance incidents reported to and managed by the management as well as to provide oversight on compliance reporting requirements; and - (g) ensuring that adequate infrastructure, resources and systems are in place for effective compliance management.
 This includes ensuring that the staff responsible for managing compliance is duly empowered to perform their responsibilities independently.